rezoo/movis/README.md

 scene = mv.layer.Composition(size=(1920, 1080), duration=5.0)
 scene.add_layer(mv.layer.Rectangle(scene.size, color='#fb4562'))

+pos = scene.size[0] // 2, scene.size[1] // 2
 scene.add_layer(
     mv.layer.Text('Hello World!', font_size=256, font_family='Helvetica', color='#ffffff'),
-    name='text')
-scene['text'].add_effect(mv.effect.DropShadow(offset=10.0))
-scene['text'].scale.enable_motion().extend(
+    name='text',  # The layer item can be accessed by name offset=1.0,  # Show the text after one second position=pos,  # The layer is centered by default, but it can also be specified explicitly opacity=1.0, scale=1.0, rotation=0.0,  # opacity, scale, and rotation are also supported blending_mode='normal')  # Blending mode can be specified for each layer. scene['text'].add_effect(mv.effect.DropShadow(offset=10.0))  # Multiple effects can be added. scene['text'].scale.enable_motion().extend(
     keyframes=[0.0, 1.0], values=[0.0, 1.0], motion_types=['ease_in_out'])
+# Fade-in effect.
+It means that the text appears fully two seconds later.
 scene['text'].opacity.enable_motion().extend([0.0, 1.0], [0.0, 1.0])

 scene.write_video('output.mp4')
 ```

 The composition can also be used as a layer.
 By combining multiple compositions and layers, users can create complex videos.

-### Simple implementation of custom layers and effects
+### Simple implementation of custom layers, effects, and animations

 Movis is engineered to facilitate the straightforward implementation of user-defined layers,
 thereby enabling the seamless integration of unique visual effects into video projects.